Prof. Dr. Daniela Grunow - Curriculum Vitae

 Since 2016, Daniela Grunow has been director of the Institute for Empirical-Analytical Research (InFER) at the Faculty of Social Sciences at Goethe University, jointly with Markus Gangl.
 Besides Daniela Grunow has been coordinating the international research platform TransParent, jointly with Marie Evertsson (Stockholm University), since 2010.

-Daniela Grunow is editor of the Kölner Zeitschrift für Soziologie und Sozialpsychologie (since issue 1/2015), jointly with Thomas Schwinn (Universität Heidelberg) and Michael Wagner (Universität Köln).
+Daniela Grunow was editor of the Kölner Zeitschrift für Soziologie und Sozialpsychologie (from issue 1/2015 to 02/2020), at the end jointly with Thomas Schwinn (Universität Heidelberg) and Michael Wagner (Universität Köln).

 From April 2017 to December 2019, Daniela Grunow analysed family-friendly measures in work organisations and their influence on mothers' and fathers' employment behaviour in cooperation with the Research Data Centre of the Federal Employment Agency at the Institute for Employment Research in Nurnberg.
 For more information on this DFG-funded project, please click here.